Online application will be available september 15 – deadline for submission is november 15

 As part of a continuing commitment to building a culturally diverse intellectual community and advancing scholars from underrepresented groups in higher education, The University of North Carolina at Chapel Hill Carolina Postdoctoral Program for Faculty Diversity (CPPFD) is pleased to offer postdoctoral research appointments for a period of two years.
 The purpose of CPPFD is to develop scholars from underrepresented groups for possible tenure track appointments at the University of North Carolina and other research universities.
 Postdoctoral scholars will be engaged full-time in research and may teach only one course per fiscal year.
 This program is funded by the State of North Carolina.

 Guidelines – Application Term

 Applications for study in any discipline represented on the campus are welcome.
 Please specify your discipline of interest when applying.

 - $2,000 per year research fund for research expenses, including travel.

 - Preference will be given to U.S. citizens and permanent residents.
-The University of North Carolina at Chapel Hill strongly encourages applications from African American, Native American and Hispanic scholars.
+The University of North Carolina at Chapel Hill strongly encourages applications from African American, Native American and Hispanic American scholars.

 - Curriculum vitae